-An oral antibiotic (taken by mouth) must be given as early as possible, and continued for 7-14 days.
+An oral antibiotic (taken by mouth) must be given as early as possible and continued until the recommended course is completed.
+The antibiotic given to you will depend on your local trusts antimicrobial guidelines.
 If the condition is not improving, higher doses and longer courses may be required.
 More severe cellulitis and erysipelas are likely to need antibiotic injections or infusions in hospital.

 Most people are treated with a form of penicillin, so it is extremely important that you tell your doctor if you are allergic to penicillin.

-As long as the affected area is red, swollen and hot, it should be rested and raised.
+As long as the affected area is red, swollen and hot, it should be rested.
 In cellulitis or erysipelas of the leg, the foot should be rested higher than the hip to allow gravity to reduce the swelling.

 It is important that any breaks in the skin, for example due to athlete’s foot or eczema, are treated to prevent repeated episodes of cellulitis.
 Your doctor may prescribe topical medication (in a cream) for this.
 Any leg swelling after the skin infection has settled should be treated with compression stockings until the swelling has gone completely.

 If there are repeated episodes of cellulitis or erysipelas, the doctor may suggest long-term preventative antibiotic treatment.